USFCA-CS490-Micron/cognition/README.md

 Please output text instead of a file.

 Please ensure the data is balanced across all types of queries.

+Please ensure these tests are sufficiently random, are not common questions, and reflect the nature of human questions.
 ```
 Please ensure labels are accurate for the queries, then copy output into `training/data/decision_data.csv`, train, then test.